Navarathinam: Plot

-Thangam, lives up to his name as Golden hearted person, leaves his house in search of a future.
-He comes across nine different women from different statuses in life and they all fall in love with him and help him.
-He first meets Manikkam who is a kurathi who falls in love with him and who he falls in love with.
+Thangam, lives up to his name as a gold-hearted person, leaves his house in search of a future.
+He meets nine different women from different statuses in life and they all fall in love with him and help him.
+He first meets Manikkam who is a kurathi who falls in love with him and whom he falls in love with.
 He then meets Pushpa who is a stage performer whom he saves but turns down her proposal and moves on.
-Then he meets Maragadam, Muthamma, Gomaidi and his journey continues.
+Then he meets Maragadam, Muthamma, and Gomaidi and his journey continues.
 He meets and reforms a prostitute Vairam.
-He meets a hipster Neela to whom he shows how deep and valuable our culture is.
-He finally meets Pavalai and Vayiduriam before getting married to Manikkam in the end.
+He meets a hipster Neela to whom he shows how deep and valuable the culture is.
+He finally meets Pavalai and Vayiduriam before marrying Manikkam in the end.